 * ECB shocks with further cuts to all main interest rates

-NEW YORK, Sept 4 (Reuters) - Stock markets rose and the euro sank on Thursday after the European Central Bank unexpectedly cut ultra-low interest rates even further and said it would start buying loans and bonds next month to prop up the continent's struggling economy.
+NEW YORK, Sept 4 Stock markets gained and the euro sank on Thursday after the European Central Bank unexpectedly cut already ultra-low interest rates and detailed plans to start buying loans and bonds next month to prop up the continent's struggling economy.

-Faced with signs of further deterioration in the euro zone's economic prospects, the ECB cut major interest rates that were already at record lows by another 10 basis points, putting its deposit rate further into negative territory.
+Faced with signs of further deterioration in the euro zone's prospects, the central bank cut major interest rates by another 10 basis points to new record lows, putting its deposit rate further into negative territory.

 ECB President Mario Draghi told reporters the bank would buy broad portfolios of simple and transparent asset-backed securities and of euro-denominated covered bonds from October.

 Taken together with the ECB's new long-term loans to banks, to be offered for the first time later this month "the newly-decided measures ... will have a sizeable impact on our balance sheet", Draghi said.

 It's a surprise.
 Euro/dollar is getting slammed.
 The DAX should go up from here," said Darren Courtney-Cook, head of trading at Central Markets Investment Management.

 Spanish, French and Portuguese stocks all gained over a full percentage point , while Germany's DAX rose 0.2 percent.

 The ECB also cut its main refinancing rate to 0.05 percent from 0.15 percent previously and drove the overnight deposit rate deeper into negative territory, now charging banks 0.20 percent to park funds with it.

 Wall Street opened higher, the dollar jumped, and U.S. government bonds were mixed with the yield on the 30-year Treasury touching a daily high of 3.2 percent.
 It was last at 3.17 percent, off 11/32 in price.